0xCyberSleuth/CredSentinel/README.md

 5. Displays results with color-coded feedback

 ## Note:
-This tool uses a local file common_passwords.txt for blacklist checking.
+This tool uses a local file common_passwords.txt (rockyou.txt wordlist) for blacklist checking.
 Please download or place it in the root folder manually.

 ## Installation